logo for organic-pet-digest.com

 Eye-Heal and Newton Homeopathics Eye Irritation are also very effective in treating and preventing eye infections.

-In-growing Eyelids
+In-growing Dog Eyelids

 In-growing eyelids are a dog eye problem that can be hereditary or the result of continuous inflammation.
 With this condition, the eyelids turn in and press the eyelashes against they eye.
 The rubbing can cause a large (and sometimes white) ulcer.

 The most common treatment is a simple and effective surgery.
-Puppies also respond well to homeopathic treatments such as Silicea or herbal treatments like Goldenseal, which should be reviewed with your holistic vet.
+Puppies also respond well to homeopathic treatments such as Silicea or herbal treatments like Goldenseal, which should be reviewed with your local holistic vet.

-Dogs will be dogs, which sometimes includes sticking their noses in places better avoided.
-Dog eye injuries are sometimes the consequence and come in many forms like scratches, cuts or bruising of the eyeball.
-Several homeopathic remedies are available, such as Comfrey for blunt trauma to the eye or Eyebright for non-corneal injuries:
+Dogs will be dogs, which sometimes includes sticking their noses in places they shouldn’t.
+Dog eye injuries can be the consequence and come in many forms such as scratches, cuts or bruising of the eyeball.

-Irritation
+Dog Eye Irritation

 For irritation, wash your dog's eyes out with the following: